Margery Allingham

-Life and career

-Childhood and schooling
+Early life

-Margery Louise Allingham was born on 20 May 1904 in Ealing, London, the eldest daughter of Herbert John (1868-1936) and Emily Jane (née Hughes; 1879-1960).
-She had a younger brother Philip William, and a younger sister Emily Joyce Allingham.
+Margery Louise Allingham was born on 20 May 1904 in Ealing, London, the eldest daughter of Herbert Allingham (1868–1936) and Emily Jane (née Hughes; 1879–1960).
+She had a younger brother, Philip William, and a younger sister Emily Joyce Allingham, former WRNS member and amateur filmmaker.

 Her family was immersed in literature; her parents were both writers.
-Her father was editor of the Christian Globe and The New London Journal, to which Margery later contributed articles and Sexton Blake stories, and he had become a successful pulp fiction writer, and her mother, as Emmie Allingham, was a contributor of stories to women's magazines.
+Her father was editor of the Christian Globe and The New London Journal, to which Margery later contributed articles and Sexton Blake stories, and he had become a successful pulp fiction writer, and her mother, as Emmie Allingham, was a contributor of stories to women's magazines, including The Exploits of Phinella Martin, stories of a lady detective which ran in Woman's Weekly from 1915 to 1920.

 Soon after Margery's birth the family left London for Essex, where they lived in an old house in Layer Breton, a village near Colchester.

 She attended a local school and then the Perse School for Girls in Cambridge, all the while writing stories and plays.
 She earned her first fee at the age of eight, for a story printed in her aunt's magazine.